 The difference between Condo Insurance and Renter’s Insurance is that the building or area includes the resident unit.
 The people owning condo insurance have authority on the complex or building in which their property lies, whereas the renter doesn’t have insurance for the unit of the complex.
 However, both these insurances provide adequate insurance security.
 Apart from houses, both these insurance insures our things and belongings irrespective of what they are.

 It also holds liability for medical expenses, including damage to properties.
-The master policy is the deciding factor when it comes to the amount of coverage the person will receive on the unfortunate damage of their belongings.
+The master policy is the deciding factor when it comes to the amount of coverage the person will receive on the unfortunate damage to their belongings.

 As obvious as the name suggests, Renter’s insurance is the insurance policy provided for people who live in a rented environment.
 It is for the tenants and the people who temporarily rent our house.